ibm-cloud-docs/openshift/openshift_storage_ocs_manage.md

     ```
     {: codeblock}

-1. **Optional**: If you no longer want to use the local volumes that you used in your OCS configuration, you can delete them from the cluster.
+1. **Optional**: **Classic clusters or {{site.data.keyword.satelliteshort}} clusters with local disks** If you no longer want to use the local volumes that you used in your configuration, you can delete them from the cluster.
 List the local PVs.
   ```sh
   oc get pv
   ```